dentarg/auth0-blog/_posts/2017-10-19-whats-new-in-react16.markdown

 _React Fiber_ allows smooth rendering of the UI by pausing once in a while and checking for more important updates rather than waiting for all the changes to be propagated throughout the entirety of the component tree before updating the UI.
 The task scheduling ability of _React Fiber_ makes this possible.

-In ReactJS, we have two important players, the **Reconciler** and the **Renderer**.
+In ReactJS, we have two important players: the **Reconciler** and the **Renderer**.
 The **Renderer** is a pluggable section of ReactJS that allows rendering of the UI to happen across and outside the DOM.
 It was originally created for the DOM but was later adapted to support native platforms.
 ReactJS has the _[ReactJS DOM Renderer](https://github.com/facebook/react/tree/master/src/renderers/dom) - renders ReactJS components to the DOM_, _[ReactJS Native Renderer](https://github.com/facebook/react/tree/master/src/renderers/native) - renders ReactJS components to native views_, and the _[ReactJS Test Renderer](https://github.com/facebook/react/tree/master/src/renderers/testing) - renders ReactJS components to JSON trees_.

 The **Reconciler** is used by the renderer to perform updates to the DOM.
 Whenever a component updates, be it _mounting_, _unmounting_ or any form of update, the reconciler (_known as the stack reconciler_) processes the component tree from top to bottom synchronously in a single pass, checks for changes in the tree, then passes on these changes to the renderer.
 In previous versions of ReactJS, the reconciler did not have the ability to pause work, thus making performance suboptimal when deep updates occur and the CPU time is limited.

-{% include tweet_quote.html quote_text=" In ReactJS, we have two important players - the Reconciler and the Renderer." %}
+{% include tweet_quote.html quote_text=" In ReactJS, we have two important players: the Reconciler and the Renderer." %}

 With React Fiber, the new reconciler has the ability to do the following: